ucsf-wynton/wynton-website-hpc/docs/transfers/files-and-directories.md

 For _file downloads_ from online resources, tools such as `curl`, `wget`, and `rsync` may be used.

 <div class="alert alert-warning" role="alert" markdown="1">
-<a href="{{ '/about/specs.html#compute-nodes' | relative_url }}">Compute nodes</a> have no internet access, i.e. they cannot be used for file transfers other than between mount points.
-Although file transfers can also be done via the login nodes, it is recommended to use one of the <a href="{{ '/about/specs.html#data-transfer-nodes' | relative_url }}">dedicated data transfer nodes</a>, which provides ten times faster transfer rates.
+[Compute nodes]({{ '/about/specs.html#compute-nodes' | relative_url }}) have no internet access, i.e. they cannot be used for file transfers other than between mount points.
+Although file transfers can also be done via the login nodes, it is recommended to use one of the [dedicated data transfer nodes]({{ '/about/specs.html#data-transfer-nodes' | relative_url }}), which provides ten times faster transfer rates.
 </div>

 <div class="alert alert-info" role="alert" markdown="1">
-TIPS: Try to use <code>scp -c aes128-gcm@openssh.com ...</code> to speed up the transfer rates.
+TIPS: Try to use `scp -c aes128-gcm@openssh.com ...` to speed up the transfer rates.
 There can be a fair bit of CPU overhead when SCP encrypts the data before transferring it - this option makes it use a faster encryption cipher.
 </div>